Select Page

 2. Divided Berlin

-In 1945, at the end of World War II, Berlin was divided into four zones, each controlled by one of the victorious Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Over time, tensions grew between the Western Allies and the Soviet Union, leading to the division of Berlin into West and East.
+In 1945, at the end of World War II, Berlin was divided into four zones, each controlled by one of the victorious Allied powers: and the major powers of the Cold War era including the United States, The Soviet Union, United Kingdom and France.
+As time went by, there was increasing rivalry between the western Allies and the Soviet Union, thus dividing Berlin into two part; western and eastern.

 2.1 West Berlin